-When choosing the Top 5 best body-worn cameras for UK security in 2022, we looked at 4 main areas.
+When choosing the best body-worn cameras for UK security in 2023, we looked at 4 main areas.
 These areas are the body camera’s price, specifications, special features and integrated software.
-The results are listed in no particular order.

 The Camera: The Partner MK4 Body Camera is part of the 4th Generation of The Partner body worn camera UK models.
 The Partner Body Cameras have been widely used by UK security teams for over a decade.
 The MK4 is the highest spec model on the list with regards to video resolution and has the largest battery.